Responsive

 The first and foremost step is to create a service in PagerDuty.
 Creating a service in PagerDuty is fairly simple, and you can create one in a few minutes.

-After your service is created, you need to create an integration.
-And integration basically allows PagerDuty to receive alerts from other services/tools.
 By default, PagerDuty provides support from multiple tools.
-However, in the case of Testkube, we’ll use their Events API V2, which will allow us to send custom events.
+However, in the case of Testkube, we’ll use their Events API V2 integration, which will allow us to send custom events.

-After you select this, it will give you the configurations that you will use to create the webhook in Testkube.
-It will share details like integration key, integration URL for change and alert events along with an example to use the API.
-Note that PagerDuty requires the input to come in a specific format.
+After selecting this, you will be given the configurations to create the webhook in Testkube.
+It will share details like the integration key and integration URL for change and alert events, along with an example of using the API.

+Note that the PagerDuty events API expects JSON input in a specific format when processing alerts.
 With this, we have configured PagerDuty to receive alerts from Teskube.
-Let us not go ahead and create a Webhook in Testkube.
+Now, let's set up a Webhook in Testkube.

 Creating a Testkube Webhook